ireaneus/LivingWaters/src/data/blog-posts/ExploringEzekielSession3.md

 ---

+### Ezekiel 2:6–7 — Called to Speak, Whether They Listen or Not

+> **Ezekiel 2:6–7 (NASB 1995)**
+> “And you, *son of man*, neither *fear them* nor *fear their words*, though thistles and thorns are with you and you sit on scorpions; neither *fear* their words nor be dismayed at their presence, for they are a rebellious house.
+> But you shall speak My words to them whether they listen or not, for they are rebellious.”

+- Second time God calls Ezekiel *"son of man"*
+- three times God says, *“Do not fear.”* (in verse 6 alone)
+- Second time *whether they listen or not*

+> **Matthew 23:37**
-Ezekiel called as a prophet no one will listen to: **Matt.
-23:37** *"Jerusalem, Jerusalem, who kills the prophets and stones those who are sent to her!
+> *"“Jerusalem, Jerusalem, who kills the prophets and stones those who are sent to her!
 How often I wanted to gather your children together, the way a hen gathers her chicks under her wings, and you were unwilling."*

-> **Ezek.
-2:6** *“And you, son of man, neither fear them nor fear their words, though thistles and thorns are with you and you sit on scorpions; neither fear their words nor be dismayed at their presence, for they are a rebellious house.*
-> **Ezek.
-2:7** *“But you shall speak My words to them whether they listen or not, for they are rebellious."*
+>
+> **Proverbs 29:25** — “The fear of man brings a snare,
+> But he who trusts in the LORD will be exalted.”

+**Question:**

+> *What is God trying to say to us?
+If He is repeating Himself there is a reason.*
+---